goakley/goakley.github.io/_posts/2013-11-25-an-algorithm-for-triangular-decay.md

 A simple solution is to break down large-scale primitives into multiple smaller primitives.
 If we take the primitive surface and start drawing lines from one edge to another (surfaces lie in a 2D plane), we will be dividing the surface in such a manner.
 However haphazardly dissecting a surface is not an idea way to approach the problem, and so we will here explore a very effective method of sub-dividing surfaces.

 We'll define a surface as being some triangle in 3 dimensions with a pre-computed normal vector (don't worry, we won't be using the normal in these calculations).
 We chose three points because three is the maximum number of points that are absolutely required to lie on some plane (that is, three points have to lie in the same plane with each other), which coincides with our definition of a surface (a 2D shape).
 Two points form a line as opposed to a surface, and four points may lie outside a single plane, greatly complicating these calculations.
-Furthermore, any surface greater than three points can be easily broken down into multiple surfaces consiting of three points (By creating surfaces with vertices {v0,v1,v2}, {v1,v2,v3}, ..., {v(n-2),v(n-2),v(n)}).
-For ease of comprehension, we'll use 'surface' and 'triangle' interchangably; just remember that the triangle lies anywhere 3D space.
+Furthermore, any surface greater than three points can be easily broken down into multiple surfaces consisting of three points (By creating surfaces with vertexes {v0,v1,v2}, {v1,v2,v3}, ..., {v(n-2),v(n-2),v(n)}).
+For ease of comprehension, we'll use 'surface' and 'triangle' interchangeably; just remember that the triangle lies anywhere 3D space.

 ```c
 typedef struct {